deployment-academy/deployment-academy.github.io/content/posts/devsecops/gke-dataplane-v2-network-policies.md

 gcloud container get-server-config --format "yaml(channels)" --region $cluster_region
 ```

-After the cluster is created your `kube-config` will be already be pointing to the newly created cluster.
+After the cluster is created your `kube-config` will be already pointing to the newly created cluster.
 If you need to reconnect to it, you can use the following command:

 ```shell
 # optional command to re-configure the kube-config, no need to run